leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/01-Creating and Manipulating Strings.md

 ### Searching for Substrings

 The startsWith() and endsWith() methods look at whether the provided value matches part of the String.
-The contains() method isn’t as particular; it looks for matches anywhere in the String
+The contains() method isn’t as particular; it looks for matches anywhere in the String.

     public boolean startsWith(String prefix)
     public boolean endsWith(String suffix)